Adventures & experiences in contemporary technology

 One of these is the world of desktop environments.
 A few years ago, KDE went with what then was seen as a radical change that attracted much adverse comment, largely because of a loss of stability.
-No sooner has that been regained that GNOME went for its own transformation with no loss of robustness.
+No sooner has that been regained that GNOME went for its transformation with no loss of robustness.
 However, the change in the way that things worked has not gone down well with many and the project has been facing a KDE 4.0 moment for a while now.
 Those who disfavour upheavals are having a bumpy time of it though technology would be dull without some changes.
-It’s a matter of having an open mind, finding what suits and going on voyage of rediscovery when a change in what you already use is not to your taste.
+It’s a matter of having an open mind, finding what suits and going on a voyage of rediscovery when a change in what you already use is not to your taste.

-Some of the comments you find against entries in the list below are drawn from my own personal experiences.
+Some of the comments you find against entries in the list below are drawn from my personal experiences.
 There are so many distributions on offer at the moment that I cannot try every single one.
 What I do instead is to look at the more interesting or commonly used ones.
 Of course, having virtual machine technology and a spare PC allows me to run more than one at once.
 Of course, it is the one that gets onto my main home PC that gets the most use and that doesn’t get changed so often.
 Others may not see me spending as much time with them but any views expressed here are based on whatever I find.

 Not all software in Linux distributions necessarily is free or libre software.
 After all, most of us want to play MP3 files or view web pages with Adobe Flash objects embedded in them and I am as guilty of this as many.
-Then, there are proprietary drivers that are included with some of them baked into Linux kernels also.
+Then, some proprietary drivers are included with some of them baked into Linux kernels also.
 All of this may make Linux easier to use but it will not please some.
 Hence, the Free Software Foundation have a list of distros satisfying their guidelines and some of these are below.

-Apparently, simplicity is the hallmark here.
+Simplicity is the apparent hallmark here.

-This a free software compliant multimedia distro that proves that such things can be done without the use of proprietary codecs.
+This is a free software compliant multimedia distro that proves that such things can be done without the use of proprietary codecs.

-This results form the combination of two distinct projects that shared one common characteristic: use in embedded devices like routers, not for installing on PC’s.
+This results from the combination of two distinct projects that shared one common characteristic: use in embedded devices like routers, not for installing on PC’s.
 That may seem like a minority interest to me but we all have different needs.

 Think of this as Ubuntu with only Free Software included and you have the point of this distro.
 Given that Robert Stallman of the FSF likes it, meeting that goal seems to be assured now.

-This an option for those who are worried about being tracked online.
+This is an option for those who are worried about being tracked online.
 All internet connections are sent via the Tor network and it is run exclusively as a live distro from CD, DVD or USB stick drive too so no trace is left on any PC.
 The basis is Debian 6 and the distro’s name is an acronym: The Amnesiac Incognito Live System.
 For us living in a democratic country, the effort may seem excessive but that changes in other places where folk are not so fortunate.
-The use of Tor may not be perfect but it should help in conjunction with use of different sessions for different tasks and encrypting any files.
+The use of Tor may not be perfect but it should help in conjunction with the use of different sessions for different tasks and encrypting any files.
 There even is an option to make the desktop appear like that of Windows XP for extra discreteness of use.

 Most Linux distros that have enhanced security and anonymity as a feature are not installable on a PC but that exactly is what’s unique about Whonix.
 It’s based on Debian but all internet connections go via the Tor network.
-The latter is called Whonix-Gateway with Whonix-Workstation being what what you use to work on your own system.
+The latter is called Whonix-Gateway with Whonix-Workstation being what you use to work on your system.
 It may sound like being overly careful but it has me intrigued.